sjb8100/Raspberry-Pi/Arm32_64_USB/README.md

 # USB alpha ...
 PI3 only AARCH64 and AARCH32
 My redux of CSUD (Chadderz's Simple USB Driver) by Alex Chadwick was converted to 64 bit.
 I also merged nested interrupt code which blinks the LED while the USB runs.
-Finally the 32 bit version also had the multicore operation merged from the multicore code.
+Finally the 32 bit version also had the multicore operation merged from the multicore directory on this site.

 Having got the interrupts nested and running I will now complete the USB channels and implement a complete interrupt driven USB system.